alantangsinglun/React-Would-You-Rather/README.md

 # Would You Rather WebSite?

+## Environment

+This project is tested on Nodejs v8.17.0 and requires python version 3.10.3

 ## Overview

 In the `Would You Rather?` Project, you'll build a web app that lets a user play the “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.